Ironwally/threema-matrix-client-with-SpringBoot/README.md

-# Threema-Matrix via Spring Boot
+# Matrix via Spring Boot

 - Spring Boot via docker does not work right now.
 - Run via IDE.
 All logic is found in the tests